 #1: Optimize with Conversational Phrases

 Voice search is becoming more popular among internet users worldwide.
-With the development of voice-enabled speakers and improvements in voice search engines, we should expect to see more growth in the coming months and years.
+With the development of voice-enabled speakers and improvements in voice search engines, we should expect to see more growth in the coming years.
 According to GlobalWebIndex, 20% of online adults use mobile voice search at least once a month.

 Image Source: GlobalWebIndex

-So catering to these voice searchers will give you more visibility in voice search results and drive traffic to your site.
+Catering to these voice searchers will give you more visibility in voice search results and drive traffic to your site.
 In turn, this will help you improve Google rankings.
 Catering to voice searchers involves optimizing your content with keywords and phrases they are more likely to use.

 The way people conduct voice searches isn’t the same as how they conduct regular searches.
 41% of voice-activated device owners say that using their device feels like talking to another human being.